btw-47/weilrep/README.md

 # weilrep

-Sage code for computing with vector-valued modular forms and Jacobi forms.
+Sage code for computing with vector-valued modular forms, Jacobi forms and theta lifts.

 # Installation

-Download using `git clone git://github.com/btw-47/weilrep.git`.
-In the directory you downloaded this to, run `sage` and use `load('weilrep.sage')`.
+First enter `git clone git://github.com/btw-47/weilrep.git`

+Then install by typing `sage --python setup.py install --user`

+You can also use this code in [CoCalc](https://cocalc.com/) without installing Sage.
+Open a project and create a new folder named 'weilrep'.
+Copy all files from the /weilrep folder into the CoCalc project.
+Finally, navigate up (out of the 'weilrep' folder) and open a Sage worksheet in your home directory.

-# How to use this code
+# How to use

+After installing, open Sage and type

+`from weilrep import *`

-Please see the file `weilrep_readme.pdf` for details.
+Please see the file `weilrep_readme.pdf` for an overview of the functions.